top of page

 Stuck in habits.png

+Natural consequences reveal the wisdom of your decisions, the priorities of your values and the integrity of your actions.
 For a Christian who believes in the supernatural workings of a supreme God, unhealthy addiction can be overcome by acting consistently between spirit, soul and body.
-When you eventually become aware that your addiction has become an all-consuming priority in life and is driving you further away from what you say you value, hope is birthed and you awaken the desire to change these unhealthy thinking and acting patterns.
+When you eventually become aware that your addiction has become an all-consuming priority in life and is driving you further away from what you say you value, you'll remember God and hope is birthed.
+When you have "hit the bottom", you awaken the desire to change your unhealthy, unproductive, thinking and acting patterns.
+Integrity describes a person who acts consistently with values, resulting in consistent and predictable moral action.
+Because values are unique to each person, individuals choose and prioritize the values that are important to them and then use those values to guide their decision-making process and resulting behavior.

 • For a more in-depth look into behavioral integrity, read Appendix 1S.